-This article will outline five ways you can add to your income this month.
+This article will outline five ways to add to your income this month.

 #1 Sell your skills in group training